 Two of the most popular Cambridge exams are the FCE (First Certificate Exam) and the CAE (Cambridge Advanced Exam).

 What is the FCE Exam?

 The FCE stands for the First Certificate Exam.
 It is one of the most popular exams with English language students.
-It is aimed towards students who have an Upper-Intermediate (B2 Level) and are confidant using everyday general English in both speaking and writing.
-Similar to the IELTS exam, it is divided into 4 categories - reading and use of English, writing, listening and speaking.
+It is aimed towards students who have an Upper-Intermediate (B2) level and are confident using everyday general English in both speaking and writing.
+Similar to the IELTS exam, it is divided into 4 categories – reading and Use of English, writing, listening and speaking.
 The written assessments will all take place on the same day, however the speaking assessment may be timetabled for a different day!
-Below we’ll take a look at what to expect in the exam and help you with you Cambridge Exam Preparation.
+Below we’ll take a look at what to expect in the exam and help you with your Cambridge Exam Preparation.

-This section is worth the most marks and accounts for 40% of your total grade.
+This section is worth the most points and accounts for 40% of your total grade.

 Parts 1 to 4 will focus on a wide variety of texts and you will be asked to complete vocabulary and grammar tasks.
 This may include filling in blank gaps in texts with the correct words and being able to recognize idioms or fixed phrases through answering multiple choice questions.

 The writing section is divided into 2 parts – there is one compulsory question and one question from a choice of three.